-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card, or how one card is compared to another.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Best Card Picks, or how one card is compared to another.
 Chase and Barclaycard have not endorsed this content in any way.

 The Freedom card is an old favorite, while the CashForward is a more recent option.
 They each have their own take on rewards: the Freedom card provides more cash back for certain types of purchases, which change throughout the year, while the CashForward provides a set amount of cash back for every purchase you make.